High-pressure week

 Young vs Old

 Older voters often track pensions, savings, and price stability.
-Younger workers track housing access, wages, mobility, and whether the promise of middle-class life still exists.
+Younger workers track housing access, wages, mobility, digital opportunity, startup access, and whether the promise of middle-class life still exists.

 Decode The Coverage

 When coverage says 'markets want' or 'Europe must', ask who exactly wants it and who pays for it.
 The passive voice is often where economic politics hides.
-This week's sample leans left in visibility and reads as alarmist in tone, so the first correction is to look for the missing counter-pressure before accepting the dominant frame.
+This week, the visible sample leans left in publisher visibility and reads as alarmist in tone.
+Treat that as a clue, not a verdict.
+Start by testing whether competitiveness, finance, and technology claims specify which sector, wage group, startup class, or region is actually being protected.
+Then look for the missing actor: who is absent, who pays, who profits, who carries the risk, and what timeline the article refuses to discuss.
+Recent headlines in the sample include: still collecting a stable headline sample.

 Conclusion